 The GST with its launch impacted in both ways positive and negative.
 Well!
 This update will surely win your heart.
-After intense discussions, big relief to the small taxpayers have been brought in.
-Usually the tax‘s are doubled, but this time the exemption limit has been doubled.
+After intense discussions, a big relief to the small taxpayers has been brought in.
+Usually, the tax‘s are doubled, but this time the exemption limit has been doubled.
 Yes!
-All the micro, small and medium enterprises can take a sigh of relief as the threshold limit which was 20 lakhs before has now enhanced to 40 lakhs and further the limit of composite scheme turnover has been increased from Rupees 1 crore to 1.5 Crore Rupees with effect from the 1st day of April.
+All the micro, small and medium enterprises can take a sigh of relief as the threshold limit which was 20 lakhs before has now been enhanced to 40 lakhs and further the limit of composite scheme turnover has been increased from Rupees 1 crore to 1.5 Crore Rupees with effect from the 1st day of April.

-Lets dig it little deep for better understanding.
-The GST council in its 32nd meeting, for those who have opted for Composite scheme shall be required to pay the GST taxes quarterly and simply file the annual return in a single form.
-Well this scheme shall be applicable to service providers and suppliers of goods and services having turnover up to Rupees 50 lakhs, that too at the tax rate of 6%.
-Note that in composition scheme, traders and manufacturers pay taxes quarterly at a concessional rate of one per cent, while restaurants pay five per cent GST.
+Let’s dig it a little deep for a better understanding.
+The GST council in its 32nd meeting, for those who have opted for Composite Scheme shall be required to pay the GST taxes quarterly and simply file the annual return in a single form.
+Well, this scheme shall be applicable to service providers and suppliers of goods and services having turnover up to Rupees 50 lakhs, that too at the tax rate of 6%.
+Note that in the composition scheme, traders and manufacturers pay taxes quarterly at a concessional rate of one per cent, while restaurants pay five per cent GST.

-The popular “opt up or opt down” phrase used by Mr. Arun Jatiley has actually space while adopting the new GST regime or composition scheme option.
-The composition scheme which will have effect from April 1 onwards for quarterly tax payment and only one annual return has taken off a lot of compliance burden from the SMEs.
+The popular “opt up or opt down” phrase used by Mr Arun Jatiley has actually space while adopting the new GST regime or composition scheme option.
+The composition scheme which will have effect from April 1 onwards for quarterly tax payments and only one annual return has taken off a lot of compliance burden from the SMEs.